Book a Call

 Identify your goals and target audience

-Before diving into layouts and fonts, clarify what you want to achieve.
-Is the aim stronger sales conversions, faster load times, or a sleek new look on mobile?
-Lining up your objectives helps you focus on the changes that genuinely matter.
+Before exploring layouts and fonts, clarify what you want to accomplish.
+Is the aim stronger sales conversions, faster load times, or a sleek mobile-ready look?
+Pinning down your objectives helps you concentrate on the changes that truly matter.

 Next, consider who’s visiting your site.
-Gathering demographic insights—perhaps through a social media or email campaign—makes it easier to tailor the redesign so it resonates with real users.
+Gathering demographic insights maybe through social media or email surveys makes it simpler to shape the redesign so it resonates with actual customers.
+Understanding their needs can also help you prioritise features and content that hold the most value, setting the stage for a more effective final product.

 Website design and navigation